veillette/physics-book/contents/ch8Impulse.md

 least limbs.
 The dashboard padding in a car, and certainly the airbags, allow the net force on the occupants in the car to act over a much longer time when there is a sudden stop.
-The momentum change is the same for an occupant, whether an air bag is deployed or not, but the force (to bring the occupant to a stop) will be much less if it acts over a larger time.
+The momentum change is the same for an occupant, whether an airbag is deployed or not, but the force (to bring the occupant to a stop) will be much less if it acts over a larger time.
 Cars today have many plastic components.
 One advantage of plastics is their lighter weight, which results in better gas mileage.
 Another advantage is that a car will crumple in a collision,